-- > Keep important phone numbers (e.g., police, dating abuse/violence helpline, domestic violence shelter, family, friends) nearby at all times.
-Always have a cell phone or change for a phone call.
-If you usually store these numbers in your phone, keep them on paper, too, in case your battery goes dead or you can't access your phone. - > Keep a record of all incidents of the abuse and violence.
-Save any threatening or harassing letters and email, text, or voicemail messages that the abuser sends. - > Explain to trustworthy friends and family that if they think you may be in danger for any reason, they should call 911.
+- > Keep important phone numbers (e.g., police, domestic violence hotline, family, friends) nearby at all times.
+Always have a cell phone or change for a phone call. - > Keep a record of all incidents of violence.
+Save any threatening or harassing letters and email, text, or voicemail messages that the abuser sends. - > Explain to trustworthy friends and family that if they think she or he may be in danger for any reason, they should call 911.

-- > Plan escape routes from places like school, home, or the abuser's home. - > Keep phone card/money for a phone card with you at all times. - > Keep subway/bus/taxi fare with you at all times. - > Be aware of the closest emergency room.
-An emergency room can act as a brief safe haven, enabling you to sit in the emergency room waiting area to consider your next steps. - > Try not to be alone in isolated areas in public.
-Try to get a ride to school, or ask someone to walk or ride the bus with him or her. - > Join a support group for teenagers who have experienced dating abuse. - > Put the original and copies of important documents (e.g., identification, health insurance, immigration papers) in a location that cannot be easily found by the abuser. - > Choose an e-mail account password that the abuser will not be able to guess so that the abuser will not be able to read your incoming and outgoing mail.
+- > Plan escape routes from places like school, home, or the abuser's home. - > Try not to be alone in isolated areas in public.
+Try to get a ride to school, or ask someone to walk or ride the bus with him or her. - > Join a support group for teenagers who have experienced dating violence. - > Put the original and copies of important documents (e.g., identification, health insurance, immigration papers) in a location that cannot be easily found by the abuser. - > Choose an e-mail account password that the abuser will not be able to guess so that the abuser will not be able to read his or her incoming and outgoing mail.